-For fire and life safety purposes, nonconforming buildings are considered new buildings and shall be brought into compliance with the edition of CCR, Title 24 under which the conversion project is submitted.
+For fire and life safety purposes, nonconforming buildings are considered new buildings and shall be brought into compliance with the edition of Title 24, CCR under which the conversion project is submitted.
+This compliance shall be based on the proposed occupancy classification(s) as described in Chapter 3 of the CBC.